|Office:||339 Ross |

 I started in linguistics as a student of Russian in high school, so I know how difficult it is to learn another language.
 I wanted to help people learn English so they would be able to participate in the English-speaking world, but in graduate school, I found that learning another language is really a mysterious process.
 There is a lot of research to be done in this area.
 At the same time, it seemed to me that new technologies could help.
 I decided to study “technology and second language learning.”
 It didn't take very long for me to see that one cannot study language learning without also studying language assessment.

-An exciting publication is my ten-volume Encyclopedia of Applied Linguistics (Wiley, 2013), which you can find at the Iowa State University library in addition to 750 other libraries and professional organizations throughout 45 countries worldwide.
+A publication that people have found useful is my ten-volume Encyclopedia of Applied Linguistics (Wiley, 2013), which is at the Iowa State University library Iowa State University library in addition to over 1000 other libraries and professional organizations throughout 50 countries worldwide.
 The Encyclopedia was developed to collect and explain the important ideas in the field of applied linguistics.
 It is a good place to look if you want to better understand what applied linguistics is about.
 You can find the introduction to the Encyclopedia here.

 Other books include the following: